Angel-A15/Refactoring-Codebase-Horiseon/README.md

 # Horiseon

 ## Project
-Client A (representing their marketing agency Horiseon) requests if I can refactor their website to follow their accessibility standards, so that it is optimized for search engines.
+Client A (representing their marketing agency: Horiseon) requests if I can refactor their website to follow their accessibility standards, so that it is optimized for search engines.

 Their standards follow: